johnsonchmatc/madisoncollege_ruby_on_rails/Projects/course_project.md

 * A User model
 * User signup
 * At least 1 test
-* A private bitbucket repo created, and instructor added
+* A private bitbucket repository created, and instructor added
 * Personal "done whens" met
+* README.md contains information for setting up the project from scratch, including any migrations or data that needs to be setup for the project to run without errors.

 ####Submission directions
 * Use a Git tag to create a tag called ```check-in-1```